canonical/ubuntu-server-documentation/how-to/how-to-start-a-live-server-installation-on-ibm-power-ppc64el-with-a-virtual-cd-rom-and-petitboot.md

 ```

 From this point, you can follow the normal Subiquity installation.
-For more details, refer to the [Subquity installer documentation](https://canonical-subiquity.readthedocs-hosted.com/en/latest/index.html).
+For more details, refer to the [Subiquity installer documentation](https://canonical-subiquity.readthedocs-hosted.com/en/latest/index.html).